paveltimofeev/screens.io/tasklist.md

 - Frontend: Do not close menu at mobile view after click, and do not cover header

 BackLog
-- [Feature+] Replace innerText with stub value. **Usecase**: user setup scenario for some card component at live server where card's header text changing periodacally (i.e. like news title).
-To avoid fails every time, he would like to configule scenario to replace text content of `.header` with some stub value.
 - Frontend: Implement Sidebar filters for Scenario, Job Page
 - Show correct values at stats section of sidebar (Scenarios/Jobs)
 - Frontend: RESTYLE UI - Responsive UI (support mobile)